• Access

 Hi Daydreamers!

-Sit tight because today you are going to learn how to make beautiful custom Cards for any occasion!
-Yes, today you are ditching store bought cards and embracing your own creativity to show your loved ones how much you love and appreciate them!
+Yes, today, you are ditching store-bought cards and embracing your creativity to show your loved ones how much you love and appreciate them!

 Ok!
-I am not saying that you don’t care if you give someone a store bought card, I mean not everybody has the time make to custom cards.
+I am not saying that you don’t care if you give someone a store-bought card.
+I mean, not everybody has the time to make custom cards.

 Right?